sergiomanzo/data-analytics-challenge/README.md

 - Clean your data
 - Take a look and find connections between data

-<i> Note: Above you have your data set in a folder but for further reference here is the data set source: https://www.kaggle.com/datasets/anderas/car-consume <i/>
+Note: Above you have your data set in a folder but for further reference here is the data set source: https://www.kaggle.com/datasets/anderas/car-consume

 #### Visualization